-- Camas Public Library is closed through March 31, with select programs closed through April.
+- Camas Public Library is closed until further notice

-- Indoor programs through Camas Parks & Recreation are closed through the month of April
+- Indoor programs through Camas Parks & Recreation are closed until further notice

 - East County Fire and Rescue: ECFR board started meeting virtually and will be looking into streaming services for the public.

 - Attic Gallery is closed for normal business.
 They are open by appointment only.
 Visit the website at atticgallery.com.

 - All city of Camas parks facilities such as playgrounds, sports fields and restrooms (except restrooms at Heritage Park, which opened May 5) are closed until further notice.
 Open green spaces and trails at Camas-run parks remain open.

 - All city board and commission meetings (except Camas City Council workshops and meetings) are canceled through May.